epidemics/COVIDNPIs/docs/index.rst

 .. _Default Model Example: examples/CM_Model_Examples.ipynb

-The following steps are sufficient to run the default model with the dataset ``notebooks/double-entry-data/double_entry_final.csv`` and save the NPI reduction trace to ``CMReduction_trace.txt`` which can be loaded with :code:`numpy.loadtext`
+The following steps are sufficient to run the default model with the dataset ``notebooks/double-entry-data/double_entry_final.csv`` and save the NPI reduction trace to ``CMReduction_trace.txt`` which can be loaded with :code:`numpy.loadtxt`

 .. code-block::